mlflow/mlflow/docs/source/plugins.rst

             # Define a RunContextProvider plugin.
 The entry point name for run context providers
             # is not used, and so is set to the string "unused" here
             "mlflow.run_context_provider": "unused=mlflow_test_plugin.run_context_provider:PluginRunContextProvider",
+            # Define a DefaultExperimentProvider plugin.
+The entry point name for
+            # default experiment providers is not used, and so is set to the string "unused" here
+            "mlflow.default_experiment_provider": "unused=mlflow_test_plugin.default_experiment_provider:PluginDefaultExperimentProvider",
             # Define a RequestHeaderProvider plugin.
 The entry point name for request header providers
             # is not used, and so is set to the string "unused" here
             "mlflow.request_header_provider": "unused=mlflow_test_plugin.request_header_provider:PluginRequestHeaderProvider",